jordankalebpage/SRSDAccountCreation/README.md

 - [ ] 1.
 Get the latest version of Python 3 at (https://www.python.org/downloads)

 - [ ] 2.
-At the main github page (https://github.com/benemortasia/SRSDAccountCreation), press the green "Clone or download" and download the ZIP.
+At the [main github page](https://github.com/benemortasia/SRSDAccountCreation), press the green "Clone or download" and download the ZIP.

 - [ ] 3.
 Extract the ZIP in a memorable location, as you will be running the script from that folder.